alem88/sympan/README.md

-## sympan - Python library for downloading anything from S3
+## sympan - Python library for downloading data from S3

 This is a simple Python library for downloading any content from S3, locally.
 It is based on boto3 and joblib.
 It is really a simple library,